GWUvision/Hotels-50K/README.md

 The test dataset includes 17,954 TraffickCam images from 5,000 different hotels (as well as versions of the test images that have medium and large occlusions to replicate the occlusions seen in real world trafficking victim photographs).

 ## Dependencies
-We recommend using Python 2.7.
 To insure the correct dependencies are installed, run:

 ```
 pip install -r requirements.txt